20 Fascinating Facts From Behind The Scenes Of 'Outlander'

-If you think that Game of Thrones is the only show filled with sex, war, sadism, and political positioning, you haven’t seen Outlander yet.
-In 2014, Diana Gabaldon’s bestselling series came to life in the hands of Executive Producer Ronald D. Moore.
+If you think that Game of Thrones is the only show filled with sex, war, and political positioning, you haven’t seen Outlander yet.
+In 2014, Diana Gabaldon’s bestselling series came to life in the hands of executive producer Ronald D. Moore.
 Fans have been learning Gaelic and clutching their plaid ever since.

 Sure, Sam Heughan isn’t the spitting image of the Jamie Fraser of the books, but no one on Earth can be that Jamie.
 No one’s complaining about Heughan’s looks or skill as an actor, BTW.
 On the contrary, Heughan and co-star Caitriona Balfe and Tobias Menzies are winning Outlander fans over with their vivid depictions of Jamie, Claire, and Frank/Blackjack.

 We’ve gathered some fun facts about Outlander that you may or may not know.
 This list is both for devoted Outlander fans and curious TV watchers wondering if they should watch the series.
 Dinna fash.
 There’s something for everyone.
 If you like what you read, be sure to check out other shows like Outlander as well.

 Heughan is a sci-fi nerd and was anxious to work with Ron Moore because he was such a big fan of his work on Battlestar Galactica and Star Trek.
 After the show got going, he would try to pick Moore's brain and discuss his worldview from a sci-fi perspective.Source: E!
 Online

 Newcomers Will Learn A Lot About European History But With Plenty Of Steamy Stuff

 If you want to learn about the 1700s Highlands, you’ve come to the right place.
 Prepare to learn all kinds of facts from Outlander but you also get to see action and plenty of steamy moments.
 You’re welcome.

 A Closed Set Means Over A Dozen People